 - Make records available for review by NHSC representatives.

-- Comply with requests for a site visit from the NHSC or the state PCO with adherence to all NHSC requirements.
+- Comply with requests for a site visit from the NHSC or the state PCO with adherence to all NHSC requirements, including submitting all required documentation.

 Follow these steps in the Bureau of Health Workforce (BHW) Customer Service Portal: